-Name Fiscal 2022 Target Bonus Fiscal 2022 Bonus Earned
+Name Fiscal 2023 Target Bonus Fiscal 2023 Bonus Earned

-Lee-Lean Shu \$250,000 \$410,681
+Lee-Lean Shu \$250,000

-Douglas M. Schirle \$125,000 \$205,340
+Douglas M. Schirle \$125,000

-Didier Lasserre \$125,000 \$205,340
+Didier Lasserre \$125,000

-Robert Yau \$125,000 \$205,340

-Ping Wu \$125,000 \$205,340

-Bonus awards paid under the 2022 Plan are subject to vesting based on the participant's continued employment with the Company, with 60% becoming vested and payable on the last business day in April 2022 and 20% becoming vested and payable on the last business day in April of each of the succeeding two years.
+While no bonus awards were earned under the 2023 Variable Compensation Plan, the 2023 Variable Compensation Plan provided that any bonus awards paid would be subject to vesting based on the participant's continued employment with the Company, with 60% becoming vested and payable on the last business day in April 2023 and 20% becoming vested and payable on the last business day in April of each of the succeeding two years.

-Total Fiscal 2022 Cash Compensation
+Total Fiscal 2023 Cash Compensation

-The total cash compensation of each of our named executive officers for fiscal 2022 was:
+The total cash compensation of each of our named executive officers for fiscal 2023 was: